What Victorian Women REALLY Thought About Sex

 Not having an orgasm sucked back then, too.

 One of the survey's respondents said, "when no orgasm, [she] took days to recover."
-In what might be an early description of blue balls for the vagina, another woman described a lack of climax as feeling "bad, even disastrous," and added that she underwent "nerve-wracking-unbalancing if such conditions continue for any length of time."
+Another woman described a lack of climax as feeling "bad, even disastrous," and added that she underwent "nerve-wracking-unbalancing if such conditions continue for any length of time."

 Yet another woman had something to say about the 19th-century orgasm gap, claiming that "men have not been properly trained" in this area.
 It seems that women have been taking their own sexual pleasure seriously for hundreds of years — even if the culture at large hasn't.